Eye cancer

 Causes of eye cancer

-The most common type of eye cancer in adults is eye melanoma.
-Doctors don’t yet fully understand why people develop eye melanoma, but there are several things that make it more likely:
+Eye melanoma is the most common type of eye cancer in adults.
+Doctors don’t yet fully understand why people develop eye melanoma, but there are several things that make it more likely.
+These include:

-Retinoblastoma is caused by a faulty gene.
+Retinoblastoma is the most common eye cancer in children and is caused by a faulty gene.
 But this is not usually inherited – it develops spontaneously in most cases.
 Only around one in 10 children diagnosed have a history of retinoblastoma in the family.

 Symptoms of eye cancer

-The symptoms of eye cancer vary, depending on the type you have and where it is.
+Eye cancer symptoms vary, depending on the type you have and where it is.
 Most of the time, cancers inside the eye cause no symptoms.
 They are often picked up during a routine eye test.

 If you notice the following symptoms, you should book an appointment with an optician for a check-up: